-The measured values at the time of tripping are saved (failure safe) within the fault recorder.
+The last stored fault record is saved (fail-safe) within the Fault Recorder (the others are saved within a memory that depends on the auxiliary power of the protective relay).
 If there is no more memory free, the oldest record will be overwritten (FIFO).
+Up to 20 records can be stored.